Vice President in the Systematic Trading Strategies Group within the Securities Division at Goldman Sachs

 What do you enjoy most about your job?

-This role satisfies my hunger of doing analytical work and also provides an opportunity to work with clients.
-I enjoy the balance – 50% is building models and writing research and 50% is client facing.
-Any and every client of J.P.
-Morgan gets our research, which features our thoughts about the market and the recommended trading strategies.
-We publish our research almost every week, frequently discuss our thoughts with clients, provide them with the necessary analytics and occasionally organize conferences and educational seminars.
+This role satisfies my hunger of doing analytical work and also provides an opportunity to work directly with clients.
+I enjoy the balance – 50% is conceptualizing and building various systematic strategies from scratch and 50% is client facing.
+We work closely with a wide gamut of clients to provide them with the best possible solutions given their existing portfolio and financial goals.

 How has MSCF helped you throughout your career?